nicdoescomp/nicdoescomp/README.md

 - 🖼️ Enhancing **Calico Countertops** with more interactive features
 - 📚 Growing my knowledge in Python and web development
-- C++ Final project of a working Word Search game(coordinate based)
+- C++ projects for my Intro to Programming Fundementals II